 Now, on to the star of the show: I would like to announce the arrival of ES07D03’s latest firmware: version 107!
 This firmware was concocted from community feedback and I would like to thank the community for trying out our test builds.

-To download the new firmware, please head to our support page, then click DOWNLOADS.
+To download the new firmware, please head to our download page.
 Then, go to Spectrum ES07D03 > Scaler Firmware.
 107 will be amongst the available firmware for you to download.

 Note: As with every firmware update, there is a possibility of bricking the device.
 Please proceed at your own risk and follow the instructions carefully.